-Requirement Recording / Reporting Frequency / date PA 05_0037, Condition 4.2 An Operational Air and Noise Validation Report will be prepared within three months of commissioning operations Completed - dated 10.12.08 MP 05_0037_MOD 5, Condition 4.3A An Operational Air and Odour Validation Report will be prepared and submitted for approval of the Secretary within six months of the date of commencement of the modified operation Within six months of the date of commencement of MP 05_0037_MOD 5 operations 2 EPL M8.1 Detailed records of each flare use will be kept on site and made available to the EPA on request.
+Requirement Recording / Reporting Frequency / date PA 05_0037, Condition 4.2 An Operational Air and Noise Validation Report will be prepared within three months of commissioning operations Completed - dated 10.12.08 MP 05_0037_MOD 5, Condition 4.3A (No longer applicable as removed by MOD7) An Operational Air and Odour Validation Report will be prepared and submitted for approval of the Secretary within six months of the date of commencement of the modified operation Within six months of the date of commencement of MP 05_0037_MOD 5 operations 4 (No longer applicable as removed by MOD7) MP 05_0037_MOD 7, Condition 4.3A An Operational Air and Odour Validation Report will be prepared and submitted for approval of the Secretary within six months of the date of commencement of the modified operation Within six months of the date of commencement of MP 05_0037_MOD 7 operations EPL M8.1 Detailed records of each flare use will be kept on site and made available to the EPA on request.
 Each record will include the flare start and stop time and the reason for its use.
 Ongoing EPL M8.2 Detailed records of all process upsets and process start-ups and shutdowns will be kept.
 Each record will include the process start and stop time and the reason for each process upset.
-Ongoing EPL R4.1 The EPA will be notified of any process start-up, process shut-down and/or process upset which results in the concentration of hydrogen sulphide, as measured by the continuous hydrogen sulphide monitoring system exceeding 15 parts per million for a period of 30 secs or more.
-The notification must be made within 24 hours.
-As required EPL L2.2 Assessable pollutant load calculations.
-The Annual Return requires the Actual Load (calculation method) to be provided for each of the assessable pollutants.
-Annually R1.2 The Annual Return will include a summary of the air quality monitoring data in the form required by the EPA.
-Annually
+Ongoing EPL R4.1 The EPA will be notified of any process start-up, process shut-down and/or process upset which results in the concentration of hydrogen sulphide, as measured by the continuous hydrogen sulphide As required

-2 MOD 5 works yet to be constructed onsite
+4 MOD 5 works yet to be constructed onsite